chilli007123/Dissertation/Dissertation MD FILE.md

 Need to talk more about aims and objectives

 ## Literature review:
+To stand a chance at bypassing AV we need to understand the complexities around its detection mechanisms.
+This author breaks down the different detection types (INSERT THAT CITATION BOY [ A COMPREHENSIVE STUDY ]) Firstly, there is a signature analysis.
+This involves scanning the file for a specific signature that is found within a known virus, if the signature matches then the file will be reported as suspicious.
+One major disadvantage of using a detection system like this is that it can only scan for signatures that are known viruses; a new 0-day virus will not be detected by signature based detection.
+Because of this we have a heuristic detection system.
+With the help of probablistic algorithms it will "scan the file structure with the compliance with the virus patterns are checked" (INSERT THE SAME CITATION HERE).
+As this technique uses a probability algorithm it will cause false positives from time to time, an example of this may be a file that injects code into another applications memory, such as a mod for a game.
+As these methods arent foolproof there is a behavioural analysis, this type of analysis will break down a programs core functions and determine the nature of the programs processes through a points based system.

 - Talk about what are antivirus evasion tools?
 - Discuss common techniques that may be used